error_outline Only administrators and department administrators can perform this action

 As mentioned above, departments are a hierarchal layer that can be created within your school.
 Next to schools and departments, there are three other layers.
 The basic roles that Ans provides can be mapped to these layers.
 This is illustrated below.
 The blue boxes are the five layers in Ans, the yellow boxes next to it are the role(s) that are allocated to that particular layer.

-As you can see in the picture above, it is possible to create an admin role for the school but you can also create a department admin role.
-The department admin role will have full access to anything that is created within the department.
+As you can see in the picture above, it is possible to create an administrator role for the school but you can also create a department administrator role.
+The department administrator role will have full access to anything that is created within the department.
 As you can see, this includes all studies, courses and assignments.
-Additionally, a departmental admin has some extra options such as user management and department settings.
+Additionally, a department administrator can access the department settings.

 A study is the third hierarchical layer in Ans.
 Studies are mandatory when using departments.
 For each course that is created, you'll need to choose a study to which the course belongs.
 Unlike departments, studies do not contain a default role.
 If you want to create a role that has access to all courses within a study, you should either add this user to all underlying courses or create a separate department.
 The complete overview of roles is explained in the article Roles & Permissions in Ans.